MapoGUGUGU/Data-Structure/README.md

-# Data-Structure
-Learning Data structure
+Types of data structure that i learnt